+Pet guinea pigs are often poorly looked after because people don’t understand their needs.
 Guinea pigs have been domesticated for several thousand years and in South America they are still kept, rather like backyard chickens, for food.
 Nobody quite knows why they are called guinea pigs, since they are not from Guinea and they are not pigs.
 Possibly it is a corruption of Guiana.
-Our domestic guinea pigs are less aggressive than wild ones (Kunzl & Sascher 1999)
+Our domestic guinea pigs are less aggressive than wild ones (Kunzl & Sascher 1999).

 Wild guinea pigs don’t live alone.
-They form family groups, with a male and several females.
+They are intensely social.
+They form family groups of several females with a home range of about 33 square metres (or 35 square yards) per individual and a male visiting several females (Asher et al., 2008).
 They play together and rest together.
-So guinea pigs should always be kept with another guinea pig for company.
-They feel more secure if they are in a pair or a social group.
+So guinea pigs should always be kept with at least one other guinea pig for company.
+They feel more secure if they are in a social group or at least one of a pair.
 Keeping them in solitary confinement is cruel and unnatural.
 Social ties are very important to them and individuals bond closely (Kaiser, et al., 2010)

 They live for about three years in the wild, though a domesticated pet guinea pig can live up to 9 years (Meyer 2003).
 A lifespan of 5-6 years is more common (McBride 2014).
 Because they are prey animals, they are always on the alert for danger.
 They can see above as well as behind them.
 And their babies are born furry and able to eat grass within a few days of birth – so that they can run away almost as soon as they are born (McBride 2011).